 The A8 is fitted as standard with a full air suspension that contributes to the expected pillowy ride but also provides unusually deft handling.
 Dynamics can be further tightened up with the optional Sport Plus Package, which brings adaptive dampers, dynamic steering a rear sport differential that sends torque to the outside rear wheel in turns to quell understeer.

 An Audi Drive Select System offers drivers the choice of several different suspension, steering, transmission and engine calibrations.

 Standard and Optional Features

 There's something for everyone in the full-size luxury sedan class that the A8 plays in.
-The Mercedes-Benz S-Class and BMW 7-Series are segment stalwarts that have been improved and refined over several decades, the Jaguar XJ presents a cutting-edge look inside out to go with a well sorted chassis and the Lexus LS 460 appeals to those form whom value and luxury (not handling) are of primary concern.
+The Mercedes-Benz S-Class and BMW 7-Series are segment stalwarts that have been improved and refined over several decades, the Jaguar XJ presents a cutting-edge look inside and out to go with a well sorted chassis, and the Lexus LS 460 appeals to those form whom value and luxury (not handling) are of primary concern.